GUIDES NOT INCLUDED

 First it is routed through a gas filter.
 Then it passes the AETN.
 Then it branches off to one line that feeds one hydrogen generator and another that goes through a reservoir (to store some backup hydrogen) and on to two additional hydrogen generators.

 At the base of the gas reservoir is a gas overflow section.
 Whatever isn't used by the generators is sent on.
 (It powers a second AETN and fills a canister filler.
-There are more overflow mechanisms there, and any excess is sent to a hydrogen pump connected to my base's power grid to burn it off.)
+There are more overflow mechanisms there, and any excess is sent to a hydrogen generator connected to my base's power grid to burn it off.)

 I built this when the water geyser was still dormant, so added a pipe to inject water until the geyser got going.
 The liquid bridge is so the SPOM will use water from the water geyser (rather than the outside water pipe) whenever possible.